LB-Bachelor-Automation/matlab-ELE302/README.md

 ----------------------------------------------------------

 The "function" folder contains functions.
-Copy it to your workspace. if you want to keep the folder intact use the command:
+Copy it to your workspace.

+If you want to keep the folder intact use the command:

 ```matlab